 The market for our products is characterized by rapid technological advances, changes in customer requirements, changes in protocols and evolving industry standards.
 For example, industry associations such as the Advertising Research Foundation, the Council of American Survey Research Organizations, the Internet Advertising Bureau, or IAB, and the Media Ratings Council have independently initiated efforts to either review online market research methodologies or to develop minimum standards for online market research.
 On April 19, 2007, we received a letter from the IAB, citing discrepancies between our audience measurement data, those of our competitors and those provided by the server logs of IAB's member organizations.
-In its letter, the IAB asked us to submit to an independent audit and accreditation process of our audience measurement systems and processes.
-On May 16, 2007, we attended a meeting hosted by the IAB in which we indicated a commitment to finalizing a timeline for a full audit and accreditation by the Media Ratings Council within 90 days of the meeting.
+In its letter, the IAB asked us to submit to an independent audit and accreditation process of our audience measurement systems and processes In September 2007, we began a full audit to obtain accreditation by the Media Ratings Council.